Assistant Attorney General – Employment Practices and Civil Rights

 - 1300 N Broadway Denver, CO 80203 - Hybrid Work Options Available

 - Position Type:

 The Department of Law/Office of the Attorney General, Civil Litigation and Employment Law Section is seeking an attorney with experience in civil litigation and employment and/or labor law for a position in our Employment Practices and Civil Rights Unit.
-This position offers an exciting opportunity to work with various state agencies and institutions of higher education on unique labor and state personnel issues and to form lasting and rewarding client relationships in a position with frequent client interaction.
-The attorney will serve as a litigator and advisor focusing primarily on employment work, as well as some time spent on labor work, based on unit and client needs.
-We are looking for a person who excels at independently tackling new and unfamiliar issues on a regular basis, and who is eager to engage as a part of a team.
+This position offers an exciting opportunity to work with various state agencies and institutions of higher education on unique employment and labor issues and to form lasting and rewarding client relationships in a position with frequent client interaction.
+The attorney will serve as a litigator and advisor focusing primarily on employment and labor work, as well as some civil rights work based on unit and client needs.
+We are looking for a person who excels at independently tackling new issues on a regular basis, and who is eager to engage as a part of a team.